-(Below) Living mostly in Israel’s Negev region, many Bedouin people cling to remnants of their once nomadic culture, against mounting urban pressure and modernity, particularly in the areas of education and women’s rights.
+(Below) Living mostly in Israel’s Negev region, many Bedouin people cling to remnants of their once nomadic culture, against mounting urban pressure and modernity, particularly in education and women’s rights.
 Their Israeli and ethnic identities clash over longstanding land claims and socio-economic issues.
 About half now live in government developed urban townships and half remain in smaller villages.

 scroll down for color images